Clarifai/old-docs/portal-guide/annotate/auto-annotation-walkthrough.md

 # Auto Annotation Walkthrough

-This tutorial demonstrates how auto-annotation workflows can be configured in the Clarifai API.
+This tutorial demonstrates how auto-annotation workflows can be configured within Clarifai Portal.

 Inputs are automatically annotated with concepts and assigned `SUCCESS` status by leveraging the high confidence predictions of a model, and when the model is unsure, the annotation is going to be written as you with `PENDING` status.
-This enables you to scale up your annotation process while ensuring quality standards by including a backstop of human reveiw.
+This enables you to scale up your annotation process while ensuring quality standards by including a backstop of human review.

 ### Create Concepts, Label and Train a Custom Model

-Create the concepts that we'll be using in our model.
-In this tutorial we'll create the following concepts: `people`, `man` and `adult`.
+To begin, create your application and upload your inputs.

 ![](../../images/create_auto_annotation_demo.jpg)